christian-vorhemus/procedural-3d-image-generation/README.md

   pip install -r requirements.txt
   ```

-Next open open `pipeline.py` in a text editor and change the output path (`file_base_path`) and the number of images (`num_images`) that should be produced.
+Next open `pipeline.py` in a text editor and change the output path (`file_base_path`) and the number of images (`num_images`) that should be produced.
 NOTE: Rendering images can take time, start with 1 or 2 to see if the result meets your expectations.

 ### Run Pipeline